 How to Attract Bats to your Garden

 Bats in Britain are sadly in decline, due to loss of habitat and food.
-But you can help by providing somewhere for bats to roost at night and by planting the right flowers in your garden to attract insects and moths.
+But you can help by planting the right flowers in your garden to attract insects and moths and providing roosting.
 Simon King talks you through the best Bat Boxes to buy, and how and where to put them up.

 - On a wall or a tree

 - At least 2 metres above the ground

 - South facing or somewhere relatively warm